Oyeleye/University-of-Tampere-Project/README.md

 In React/Material-UI, the menu should be in <AppBar> and display the text with <Typography>.

 First deadline is 19.3.
 12.00, final deadline is 24.3.
 23:59

+Exercise 2.3 (Small 3/2 points)
+You can do the exercise with JavaFX (and NetBeans), or with React/create-react-app and Material-UI.

+Build the following program:

+The program consists of

+A line of text
+Menus with
+An update text option which opens a dialog where the user can type in text that will appear in the interface.
+An example wireframe of how the application could be like: wireframe for exercise 2.3.

+JavaFX program should have mnemonics and accelerator keys for (some of the) menu options.
+In React/Material-UI solution you should utilise "makeStyles" for relevant parts of the interface (what are those is up to you).

+First deadline is 19.3.
+12.00, final deadline is 24.3.
+23:59